andrenho-try-new-things/fortuna-computer-base/README.md

 The board and accompanying firmware library provides:

- - 1 Raspberry Pi Pico 2 W core available for user implementation
+ - 1 Raspberry Pi Pico 2 W core available for user implementation (3.8 MB flash and 350 kB RAM free)
  - USB power with on/off switch
  - VGA output at (640x480) in 16 colors
  - VGA text mode with 2 different fonts (80x35)